Yi-love/koa-angular4-demo/README.md

 if don't want use mongodb ,you should modified `server/index.js` and `routes/`.

 ## run
-angualr4 use Typescript and we need packge the code.
+angualr4 use Typescript and we need package the code.

 > start mongodb server on you system first. `sudo mongod` || `mongod.exe`